Welcome to the foundational mechanics of Actions in Cybercore.

-Welcome to the foundational mechanics of combat in Cybercore, where every decision shapes the outcome of skirmishes across the stars.
 Here, combat is streamlined yet strategic, designed to keep the action fast-paced and engaging.
-Understanding how rounds, turns, and actions work together is essential for navigating conflicts effectively and leading your squad through the dangers of the galaxy.
+Understanding how Rounds, Turns, and Actions work together is essential for navigating conflicts effectively and leading your squad through the dangers of the galaxy.

-Combat unfolds in rounds, representing a cycle of activity where every participant, from players to NPCs, takes their turn.
+Combat unfolds in Rounds, representing a cycle of activity where every participant, from players to GMs, takes their turn.
 Each round is a snapshot of the battlefield, where decisions are made, strategies are executed, and actions are taken.
-Within each round, individuals have their turn—a slice of time to act, react, and impact the ongoing conflict.

-The concept of actions forms the backbone of combat.
-Actions are what you use to attack, defend, move, or engage with your environment.
 Cybercore expands on traditional combat mechanics with Heroic Actions and Maneuvers, adding layers of tactical depth and allowing for cinematic moments of heroism and strategy.

-In the heart of Cybercore's combat system, rounds and turns structure the flow of battle.
+In the heart of Cybercore's combat system, Rounds and Turns structure the flow of battle.

 A round is the complete cycle through which every participant, from the stealthiest scout to the most formidable NPC adversary, takes their turn.
-Each round represents a brief but intense period of activity, encapsulating the moves and counter-moves that define the rhythm of combat.
-It begins with the player or NPC with the highest initiative and cascades down through the combat order, ensuring every participant gets their moment to act within the timeframe.
+Each round represents a brief but intense period of activity, encapsulating the Actions and Heroic Actions that define the rhythm of combat.

 During your turn, you step into the spotlight, with the opportunity to execute your planned actions.
 Your turn is your slice of the combat round, where you make decisions, perform actions, and influence the battlefield's state.
-It starts when you initiate your first action and concludes at the end of the round or after your final action, whichever comes first.

 This structure emphasizes the importance of strategic planning and the judicious use of actions.
-Whether it's moving to a more advantageous position, attacking an enemy, or executing a complex maneuver, your actions during your turn can turn the tide of battle.
+Whether it's moving to a more advantageous position, attacking an enemy, or executing a complex Maneuver, your actions during your turn can turn the tide of battle.

-By mastering the flow of rounds and turns, you empower yourself to make decisive, impactful choices in the heat of battle.
 Understanding when to strike, when to maneuver, and when to deploy your Heroic Actions will set you apart as a tactician and a force to be reckoned with.

 Diving into the adrenaline-fueled skirmishes of Cybercore, every player must grasp the essentials of combat actions.
 These fundamental components form the backbone of your strategic options on the battlefield.

 Heroic Actions are your chance to change the course of battle, rescue an ally from certain death, or execute a daring strategy that turns defeat into victory.
-If not used, they accumulate, up to a maximum equal to your level, offering you the flexibility to unleash a flurry of heroism when most needed.
+If not used, they accumulate Energy, up to a maximum equal to your level, offering you the flexibility to unleash a flurry of heroism when most needed.

 You can use this Heroic action to do anything you would normally be able to do on your turn, or negotiate with your GM.
 Some examples of Heroic actions.
+Note: In some of the following example the interpretation of Heroic, is left to the reader...

 Mastering the intricacies of Cybercore's combat system offers a plethora of strategic options,as each skirmish is a pretty high-stakes game.